-In KS1, children have a systematic, discrete phonics lesson each day, following the Letters and Sounds for Phonics programme.
+In KS1, children have a systematic, discrete phonics lesson each day, following the Little Wandle Letters and Sounds Revised programme.
 Children are provided with regular opportunities to practice and apply their skills in their reading and writing across the curriculum.

 Spelling, punctuation and grammar are taught discretely and in context in English lessons throughout the school and weekly spellings are sent home each week.